-Cisco IOS Release 12.2(2)B2 supports the Cisco 6400 NRP-1, NRP-2, NRP-2SV, NSP, and NSP-S3B modules.
+Cisco IOS Release 12.2(2)B3 supports the Cisco 6400 NRP-2 and NRP-2SV modules.
+This release for the NRP-2 and NRP-SV is compatible with Release 12.2(2)B2 support for the NRP-1 and NSP.
 The NSP-S3B, otherwise identical to the NSP, is required to use the Building Integrated Timing Supply (BITS) Network Clocking software feature.